 The information about the structure, interactions, and dynamics of biomolecules (protein, DNA, and RNA) is essential for understanding cellular processes.
 This knowledge is deconvolved by scientists and used in elucidating cellular mechanisms for finding cures for human diseases.
 The pharmaceutical industry, for example, uses this structural information to improve on the already discovered drugs or to find new ones.
 There are 3 techniques that are widely used for this purpose; X-Ray crystallography , Nuclear magnetic resonance (NMR) , and cryo-electron microscopy .

 NMR is a technique that is very useful in ascertaining the structure of those organic molecules, which can be dissolved in NMR compatible solvents to be probed in a solution form.
-The reason the term solution is stressed is that the structure of biomolecules can be obtained at physiological conditions by artificially adjusting temperature, pH, and concentration of salts.
+The reason the term solution is stressed is that the structure of biomolecules can be obtained under physiological conditions by artificially adjusting temperature, pH, and concentration of salts.
 NMR spectroscopy is no doubt a robust approach used to ascertain the structure of compounds, however, a deep understanding of certain principles is needed in order to generate the most comprehensive spectra for the molecule.
 First and foremost, the NMR user has to be familiar with different aspects of the technique.
 The knowledge of sample preparation, chemical shifts, spin-spin coupling, and the maintenance of a homogeneous magnetic field with shim and lock are indispensable in order to generate a spectrum with sharp peaks .